eponsonby/ATP-Support/job-announcement-playbook/details/required-documents.md

 category: required-documents
 title: Required Documents
 sidenav: required-documents
-lead: This section lists the documents required in order to be able to apply.
+lead: This section lists the documents required to be able to apply.
 current-fields: ["Documents to file", "Fax overwrite warning", "Transcript required"]
 ---

-This section will:

-* End in the following set of information:
+This section will end in the following set of information when [Education requirements](../requirements/#education) are defined:

 <div class="usajobs-recruitment-joa-playbook-details__example-img">
 <amp-img src="{{ site.baseurl }}/assets/images/job-announcement-playbook/required-documents-disclaimer-v6.6.png"